We offer many training opportunities for graduate students in Counseling Psychology and Clinical Psychology programs of study.

 We seek students who can competently provide initial intake assessment (following in-depth training and supervision) and psychotherapy with a college student client population.
 Opportunities for outreach within the university are also available, and trainees are encouraged to attend various trainings and seminars throughout the year.

-There is flexibility in terms of the weekly time commitment for an Advanced Practicum student, but we ask for a minimum of 12 hours per week and usually set a maximum of 20 hours per week.
+There is flexibility in terms of the weekly time commitment for an Advanced Practicum student, but we ask for a minimum of 15 hours per week and usually set a maximum of 20 hours per week.
 We ask students to commit to a two-semester experience in order to grasp the full experience of training in a university setting.
-Individual supervision with a pre-doctoral intern (who is in-turn supervised by a licensed psychologist) will be provided.
+Individual supervision with a pre-doctoral intern (who is in-turn supervised by a licensed psychologist) and group supervision with a licensed psychologist will be provided.

 The Counseling Center bases all its programs and services, including training, on a philosophy that affirms the dignity of all people.
 The Center values pluralism and the opportunity for cross-cultural interactions within the campus community in order to enhance the educational environment for all students, staff, and faculty.
 We recognize that no individual is free from all forms of bias and prejudice.
 We expect staff and trainees to be committed to the social values of respect for diversity, inclusion and equality.
 Both trainers and trainees should demonstrate a willingness to examine their own assumptions, behaviors, and values so that they may work effectively with “cultural, individual, and role differences, including those based on age, gender, gender identity, race, ethnicity, culture, national origin, religion, sexual orientation, disability, language, and socioeconomic status” (APA Ethics Code, 2002, Principle E).